What is the shelf life of essential oils?

 Apparently, those essential oils that are extracted using CO2 are more prone to damage from heat than other essential oils, though the reason for that is not yet known.
 (Source)

+One more thing that can affect essential oil shelf life is time.
 Of course, if the essential oil is not exposed to oxygen, light, or heat (so it's unopened in a dark, cool place), then it should be fine.
 However, once you open the bottle, the deterioration begins and it is progressive with time.
 As you expose the essential oil to any of the above assaults, over time, the essential oil will change.
 If you regularly open your bottle to use the oils, then the effect will occur more quickly.
 Additionally, as you have less of a particular essential oil left in a bottle, it will be exposed to more oxygen and the effect on the remaining oil will be greater.

 There are some essential oils that get better with time, Patchouli being one of them.
 Others that I have read about include Sandalwood, Rose, possibly Cedarwood, Vetiver, Frankincense (CO2), and Myrrh.